top of page

 Saturday 28th February - Sunday 1st March, Alton, Staffordshire

 The first ever Pugin After Dark Festival will take place this year in Alton, Staffordshire, a village whose landscape and architecture have been greatly shaped and influenced by the work of AWN Pugin.
-A PDF of the events listing can be downloaded here
+We are incredibly honoured to dedicate Pugin After Dark and festival to the memory of Michael Fisher and thank his family for their kind support.

 Pugin Exhibition - Free